This article is part of a larger series on Retail Management.

-As people return to stores, they do seem to have taken some of their new shopping behaviors with them—75% of US consumers say that they shop both in-store and online for nearly all of their purchases.
-There is also a continued emphasis on home improvement and maintenance, with spending in these categories 11% higher than pre-COVID-19 projections even after adjusting for inflation.
+While this finding indicates that brick-and-mortar isn’t going anywhere, consumers do seem to have taken some of their pandemic shopping behaviors with them—75% of US consumers say that they shop both in-store and online for nearly all of their purchases.
+There is also a continued emphasis on home improvement and maintenance, with spending in these categories 11% higher than pre-COVID-19 projections, even after adjusting for inflation.

 Today’s modern consumer is changing fast.
-With a pandemic and, now, an imminent recession, shopper preferences and behaviors are altering as the world does.
+With a pandemic and current economic downturn, shopper preferences and behaviors are evolving as quickly as the world is.
 Take a look at what you can expect from retail consumers in 2023 with the stats and figures below.

-As with every aspect of our world, retail is adopting more technologies.
-Some of the technologies are aimed at making running your business easier, while others deliver on new consumer preferences.
-Take a look through the figures below to see what technologies businesses are investing in and what tech consumers are expecting.
+As with every aspect of our world, retail is adopting more technology.
+Small and large businesses alike are using new business solutions and tools to make running their brands easier and enhance customer experience.
+Take a look through the figures below to see what technologies businesses are investing in and how consumers are reacting.

 How much are retailers spending on technology enhancements?
-In fashion retail, business owners invested only 1.6% to 1.8% of their revenue in retail technology in 2021, but by 2030 that investment is expected to double to between 3% to 3.5% of annual revenue.
-And the investments should pay off, with McKinsey predicting that fashion companies that embed AI into their business models now could see a 118% cumulative increase in cash flow by 2030.
+In fashion retail, business owners only invested 1.6% to 1.8% of their revenue in retail technology, but by 2030, that investment is expected to double to 3% to 3.5%.
+And the investments should pay off, with McKinsey predicting that fashion companies that embed artificial intelligence (AI) into their business models now could see a 118% cumulative increase in cash flow by 2030.
 Conversely, those slower to invest in digital technology will lag behind—and could see a 23% relative decline.

 As small businesses look forward and try to understand the retail market, they are faced with some big questions.
 Click through the tabs below to learn more about the concerns small businesses are facing and how they are combatting the ever-changing market.

-More than 40% of business owners say labor shortages are currently impacting their business and have had to take steps to mitigate their lack of workers.
-To combat this, 26% of small businesses plan to hire in the next 12 months, up 5 points in just the past year (and double the 13% from mid-2020).
+More than 40% of business owners say labor shortages have impacted their business, and many have already taken steps to mitigate their lack of workers with things like incentives and increased hiring.
+In fact, 26% of small businesses plan to hire in the next 12 months, up 5 points compared to 2021 and double the 13% from mid-2020.

 Retail is a fluid and ever-changing industry that evolves with our culture and can change in an instant.
-Over the past couple of years, especially, retail has seen new trends and shopping behaviors emerge in the wake of the COVID-19 pandemic and rapid acceleration in retail technologies.
+Over the past couple of years, especially, retail has seen new trends and shopping behaviors emerge in the wake of the COVID-19 pandemic, the rapid acceleration in retail technologies, and a tumultuous economy.
 Using the retailer statistics above, you will be more prepared to combat the changing retail market and allow your business to adapt and thrive as the industry evolves.